killerducky/killerducky_site/go/how-to-end.md

 {% capture diagram_text %}

-Here both Black and White need to play one more move to confirm their territories.
-On a 9x9 board it's just a couple moves saved, but on larger boards it could save quite a few moves.
+Experienced players will recognize the stones marked with ○ are hopelessly dead.
+Without an agreement phase, both Black and White would need to play three more moves (1, 2, 3, and A, B, C) just to prove the obvious.
+On a 9x9 board it's only a couple moves, but on larger boards it could mean dozens.

-After agreeing the score is:
+So it's common practice to just pass here, agree those stones are dead, and remove them from the board.

+Final score in this case:

 - Black:
     - 25 points of territory